Nuytemans-Dieter/ConfigAPI/README.md

 # SpigotConfigAPI
+Looking for the wiki?
+[Click here](https://github.com/Nuytemans-Dieter/ConfigAPI/wiki)!

- A config file API created for Spigot plugins and only supports YAML files.
+ A config file API created for Spigot plugins which only supports YAML files.
+It should **definitely** be compatible with Spigot 1.12 and newer but was programmed against the latest version of Spigot 1.15 at the time of writing.
+Compatibility with versions prior to Spigot 1.12 is likely but has not been tested.
- This API is still a work in progress but will have several features:
+ The first release version is now available in [the versions folder](https://github.com/Nuytemans-Dieter/ConfigAPI/tree/master/versions).
+There may be future updates but they will be few and mainly focused on maintaining compatibility through Spigot versions.
  - Allow the developer to focus on plugin functionality instead of config files
+ - Easily work with several config files
  - Load the values from the default config file where the file on the server misses a value
    - Automatically `replace missing options`
    - Useful when adding new features in a new update: The config file won't have to be reset!